Amount for a Person Living Alone (Québec)

 - Answer Yes to the question As a resident of Québec, would you like to claim the amount for a person living alone?.

-Note: H&R Block’s tax software will automatically apply the credit amount (including the additional amount mentioned above, if applicable) based on the information you’ve provided throughout your return.
+Note: H&R Block's tax software will automatically apply the credit amount (including the additional amount mentioned above, if applicable) based on the information you’ve provided throughout your return.
 If you’re preparing your return with your spouse or common-law partner (spouse), the software will automatically apply the credit to the return with the higher net income.
-However, you and your spouse will be able to split the credit amount in the OPTIMIZATION section on the WRAP-UP tab.
+However, you and your spouse will be able to split the credit amount in the Final Review section on the Wrap-Up tab.